tjelvar-olsson/tjelvar-olsson.github.io/_drafts/python_debugger.md

 What is going on?

-Now rather than insert ``print`` statements all over the code to work out what is going on let us examine the code in the debugger.
+Now, rather than inserting ``print`` statements all over the code to work it out, let us examine the code in the debugger.

 ```
 python -m pdb pdb_exercise_3.py 1 50